n8som/Perform-a-Query-with-Chronicle/README.md

 1. Click on VT CONTEXT to analyze the available VirusTotal information about this domain.
 There is no VirusTotal information about this domain.
 To exit the VT CONTEXT window, click the X.

 2. By Top Private Domain, click office365x24.com to access the domain view for office365x24.com.
 Click VT CONTEXT to assess the VirusTotal information about this domain.
-In the pop up, I can observe that one vendor has flagged this domain as malicious.
+In the pop-up, I can observe that one vendor has flagged this domain as malicious.
 Exit the VT CONTEXT window.
 Click the back button in my browser to go back to the domain view for the signin.office365x24.com search.

 3. Click on the ET INTELLIGENCE REP LIST insight card to expand it, if needed.
 Take note of the category.

 <h2>Task 5: Investigate the Affected Assets and Events</h2>

 Information about the events and assets relating to the domain are separated into two tabs: TIMELINE and ASSETS.
 TIMELINE shows the timeline of events that includes when each asset accessed the domain.
-ASSETS list hostnames, IP addresses, MAC addresses, or devices that have accessed the domain.
+ASSETS lists hostnames, IP addresses, MAC addresses, or devices that have accessed the domain.

 Investigate the affected assets and events by exploring the tabs: